PhoenixFire6934/Classic-Brawl/README.md

   - Unlimited resources
   - Brawlers from boxes
   - All skins unlocked
-  - Gadgets and Star Powers
+  - Star Powers
 - Shop
+  - Special offers
   - Boxes
   - Gold and other resources
 - Club